Wednesday, May 4, 2016

 How we are like God and not like God

 We in turn, as his created image bearers, do the same i.e. we are attracted to and have affections for what we behold as most lovely/beautiful.
 In this way, loving and choosing (willing) are connected for both God as Creator, as well as us who are his created (vs eternal) image bearers.
 To love something is to have affections for it and be attracted or drawn to it.
-To be attracted to it versus attracted to something else is to choose (will/desire) it over something else.
+To be attracted to it versus attracted to something else is to choose (will/want) it over something else.

 [2]We only are able to see God as most lovely by the Spirit revealing his loveliness to us.
 The very same Spirit of love between the Father and the Son.
 This is due to our spiritual deadness caused by our turning away from God and cutting ourselves off from the very life of God.
 To see spiritual things we must have spiritual life which gives us spiritual eyes.